Nationwide Children's Hospital: Awards

-In 2016, the hospital was ranked as the 9th best children's hospital in America by U.S. News & World Report and was ranked #7 in nephrology, #7 in cancer, #19 in neonatology, #6 in gastroenterology and GI surgery, #5 in pulmonology and #9 in neurology and neurosurgery.

-As of 2020, Nationwide Children's Hospital has placed nationally in all 10 ranked pediatric specialties on U.S. News & World Report.
+In 2023, the hospital was ranked as the 6th best children's hospital in America by U.S. News & World Report.
+As of 2023, Nationwide Children's Hospital has placed nationally in all 10 ranked pediatric specialties on U.S. News & World Report for 10 years in a row.

-For 2020–2021 the hospital was ranked as the #8 best children's hospital in the United States by U.S. News & World Report on the publication's honor roll list.

 Controversy and criticism

 Emergency department naming

 In 2008, Nationwide Children's Hospital in Columbus planned to rename its emergency department the Abercrombie & Fitch Emergency Department and Trauma Center in exchange for a $10 million donation from Abercrombie & Fitch, a locally based retail clothing corporation.
 A letter written by the Campaign for a Commercial-Free Childhood and signed by over 100 doctors and children's advocacy groups urged the hospital not to go ahead with the renaming, arguing that, "Given this company's appalling history of targeting children with sexualized marketing and clothing, no public health institution should be advertising Abercrombie & Fitch."
 People all over the United States questioned the ethics of allowing a pediatric emergency room to be named after a clothing company.